CEO of Hot Springs Village aims to grow community, bring it together

 “Retirees are an economic driver for this state,” Nalley said.
 “People from Texas, Oklahoma and Alaska have brought their wealth and resources with them to the state.”

-Stephanie Heffer, director of peacemaking and development for the Village, said the Village is in a bit of a renaissance.
+Stephanie Heffer, director of placemaking and development for the Village, said the Village is in a bit of a renaissance.

 “We have so much going on beyond the golf courses, trails, mountain and beauty,” Heffer said.
 “We want to take it beyond ourselves and focus on everything else as we market and get our message out.”